waysact/react-style/README.md

 })
 ```

-Note how `normalStyle` style declaration is extracted into CSS class.
+Note how the `normalStyle` style declaration is extracted into a CSS class.

 Motivation
 ----------